Machine Learning Domain Adaptation in Spin Models with Continuous Phase Transitions: Abstract

 \section{Abstract}

-The main question raised in the letter is the applicability of a neural network trained on a spin lattice model in one universality class to test a model in another universality class.
+The main question raised in the article is whether a neural network trained on a spin lattice model in one universality class can be used to test a model in another universality class.
 The quantities of interest are the critical phase transition temperature and the correlation length exponent.
 In other words, the question of transfer learning is how ``universal'' the trained network is and under what conditions.
-The traditional approach with training and testing spin distributions turns out to be inapplicable for this purpose.
-Instead, we propose to use training and testing on binding energy distributions, which leads to successful estimates of the critical temperature and correlation length exponent for cross-tested Baxter-Wu and Ising models belonging to different universality classes.
+For this purpose, we applied a supervised learning procedure to three two-dimensional models for which critical properties are precisely known: the Ising model, the four-state Potts model, and the Baxter-Wu model.
+We consider two datasets: one with spins configurations and one with binding energy configurations.
+We find that estimates of the critical temperature agree well with the known results for both datasets, but not with the results of cross-testing using the energy datasets of the two models: the four-state Potts model and the Ising model.
+Estimates of the critical length exponent are less regular, and appear to be more accurate for energy datasets.
+A good example is the cross-testing using the energy dataset between Ising model and Baxter-Wu model in both training and testing directions.